-It’s unlikely that compression gear alone, like Hot Shapers Hot Belt, improves a person’s posture, but sometimes, wearing something that is marketed as a posture-improving garment can work almost like a placebo: it can influence that person to improve their posture.
+It’s unlikely that compression gear alone, like Hot Belt, improves a person’s posture.
+Sometimes, wearing something marketed as a posture-improving garment can work almost like a placebo: it can influence that person to improve their posture.

 Take, for example, a study published in the Journal of Chiropractic Medicineevaluated posture-cueing shirts and how they influenced cyclists’ perception of their ride performance and recovery.
 The study found that “A posture-cueing, compressive shirt was rated to have a perceived benefit by experienced cyclists for riding posture, postride posture, spine discomfort, and postride recovery.

 Many professional athletes have also been turning to “posture shirts,” which are compressive garments with specialized bands designed to take the place of Kinesio tape.
 Some experts believe that these shirts have positive benefits for athletes and people who work at computers alike.